Yehia El-Fakharany: Personal life

 Yehia el-Fakharany is married to Lamis Gaber, a Coptic physician and writer, author of the screenplay of "King Farouq" series (2007).
-They have two children: Shady and Tarek, two grandsons (Yehia and Adam El fakharany) and a granddaughters, Lamis, Salma.
+They have two children: Shady and Tarek, two grandsons (Yehia and Adam) and a granddaughters, Lamis, Salma.

 Shadi el-Fakharany, the elder son of the Egyptian artist, graduated from the Film Institute in the late 1990s, and worked as an assistant director in some cinematic productions, and he is now in film directing.
 He collaborated with his father in several projects, among them the 2012 Ramadan series "The Foreigner Abd el-Qader" (Al-Khawaga Abd al-Qader, الخواجة عبد القادر).
 El-Fakharany's younger son Tariq works in business management, and he previously acted alongside his father in the movie "Ali Baba's Trial" (Muhakamat Ali Baba, محاكمة علي بابا) in 1983.

 Public life

 In October 2020 Yehia el-Fakharany was sworn in as a member in the Egyptian Senate.
 El-Fakharany was appointed by the Egyptian President, Abdel Fattah el-Sisi, after he and the artist Samira Abdel Aziz were chosen as representatives of Egyptian art within the Senate.

-On her turn, in December 2015, Lamis Gaber was appointed by President Abdel Fattah el-Sisi a member of the Lower House of the Parliament from among the 28 representatives whom the President of the Republic is entitled to appoint.
+In December 2015 Lamis Gaber was appointed by President Abdel Fattah el-Sisi a member of the lower house of the Parliament from among the 28 representatives whom the President of the Republic is entitled to appoint.